Improve Children's Health

-NICHQ (pronounced "nich-cue") stems from the vision of a team of pediatric and public health leaders who saw a critical need to improve children’s healthcare so all children receive high-quality services.
-That original vision continues and has expanded beyond clinical settings to include a focus on many other social and community determinants of children’s health.
+NICHQ (pronounced "nich-cue") stems from the vision of a team of pediatric and public health leaders who saw a critical need to improve children’s healthcare so all children receive timely, high-quality services.
+That original vision continues and has expanded beyond clinical settings to include a focus on many other social and community influences of children’s health.

 - Childhood Obesity